chainer/chainer/docs/source/tutorial/function.rst

 Above code is not compiled on every forward/backward computation thanks to two caching mechanisms provided by :func:`cuda.elementwise`.

 The first one is *binary caching*:
-:func:`cuda.elementwise` function caches the compiled binary in the ``$(HOME)/.cupy/kernel_cache`` directory with a hash value of the CUDA code, and reuses it if the given code matches the hash value.
+:func:`chainer.backends.cuda.elementwise` function caches the compiled binary in the ``$(HOME)/.cupy/kernel_cache`` directory with a hash value of the CUDA code, and reuses it if the given code matches the hash value.
 This caching mechanism is actually implemented in CuPy.

 The second one is *upload caching*:
 Given a compiled binary code, we have to upload it to the current GPU in order to execute it.
-:func:`cuda.elementwise` function memoizes the arguments and the current device, and if it is called with the same arguments for the same device, it reuses the previously uploaded kernel code.
+:func:`chainer.backends.cuda.elementwise` function memoizes the arguments and the current device, and if it is called with the same arguments for the same device, it reuses the previously uploaded kernel code.

 The above MulAdd code only works for float32 arrays.
 The :class:`~cupy.elementwise.ElementwiseKernel` also supports the type-variadic kernel definition.